-- 6.1 Section 6 of the Report considers the issuing of Motor Vehicle Licences (MVL).
+1. Section 6 of the Report considers the issuing of Motor Vehicle Licences (MVL).
 The Report itself notes that only a small number of Applicants reported problems concerning processing MVL.
-It is not therefore clear that this can ~~properly therefore~~ be considered a system wide issue of general application. - 6.2 Paragraph 6.1 describes a problem encountered (by what Post Office believes to be a single Applicant) when form V11C (the form used by customers to renew their MVL tax discs) was misprinted with the incorrect barcode.
-Form V11 is not produced by Post Office but by the DVLA and therefore this was an external error.
+It is not clear that this can properly therefore be considered a system wide issue of general application.
+2. Paragraph 6.1 describes a problem encountered (by what Post Office believes to be a single Applicant) when for V11C (the form used by customers to renew their MVL tax discs) was misprinted with the incorrect bar code.
+Form V11 is not produced by Post Office and therefore this was an external error.
 The Report states that the effect was that a sale was recorded as a 12 month tax renewal rather than the 6 month tax disc as was sold.
-The Report states that whilst the customer would have paid for and received a 6 month tax disc, the accounts would have recorded a sale of a twelve month disc and, as a result, there was a potential liability to the Subpostmaster for the additional 6 months.

-6.3 This is incorrect.
-The barcode on the V11C form does not define the duration of the tax disc but the overall cost whether taxing a vehicle for 6 or 12 months.
+The Report states that whilst the customer would have paid for and received a 6 month MVL tax disc, the accounts would have recorded a sale of a twelve month disc and, as a result, there was a potential liability to the Subpostmaster for the additional 6 months.
+3. This is fundamentally incorrect.
+The barcode on the V11C form does not define the duration of the tax disc but the overall cost whether taxing the vehicle for 6 or 12 months.
 A V11C is printed with tick boxes for the customer to confirm whether they would like to tax a vehicle for 6 or 12 months.
 Upon scanning the V11C, which identifies the registered vehicle, Horizon will prompt the user to enter whether the customer wants a 6 or 12 month tax disc.
 If the barcode printed was incorrect this could lead to a charge based on a different vehicle, which could be potentially more or less than the appropriate charge if the vehicle identified by the barcode is in a different tax band to the customer's actual vehicle.

-6.4 If there is an error with a barcode, it would be an issue with the tax banding not whether a vehicle is taxed for 6 or 12 months.
+4. If there is an error with a barcode, it would be an issue with the tax banding not whether a vehicle is taxed for 6 or 12 months.
 This issue could benefit or disadvantage the customer.
-However, Horizon would invite payment at the level requested by the barcode.
-Provided that payment was taken for the amount requested by Horizon the branch would not suffer a loss as there is no loss or gain from the transaction from the branch's and Post Office's perspective.
-Whilst this issue is clearly not desirable (and Post Office would offer all possible assistance to the customer to correct any error on the DVLA issued V11C form), this issue does not impact on branch accounting.
+However, Horizon would invite payment at the level requested by the bar code.
+Provided that payment was taken for the amount requested by Horizon the branch would not suffer a loss as there is no loss or gain from the transaction.
+Whilst this issue is clearly not desirable (and Post Office would offer all possible assistance to the customer to correct any error on the DVLA issued V11C form), it is an issue outside of the scope of Second Sight's review as it does not impact on branch accounting.